open-mmlab/mmocr/docs/en/migration/transforms.md

 ## Introduction

 In MMOCR version 0.x, we implemented a series of **Data Transform** methods in `mmocr/datasets/pipelines/xxx_transforms.py`.
 However, these modules are scattered all over the place and lack a standardized design.
 Therefore, we refactored all the data transform modules in MMOCR version 1.x.
 According to the task type, they are now defined in `ocr_transforms.py`, `textdet_transforms.py`, and `recog_transforms.py`, respectively, under `mmocr/datasets/transforms`.
+Specifically, `ocr_transforms.py` implements the data augmentation methods for OCR-related tasks in general, while `textdet_transforms.py` and `textrecog_transforms.py` implement data augmentation transforms related to text detection and text recognition tasks, respectively.

 Since some of the modules were renamed, merged or separated during the refactoring process, the new interface and default parameters may be inconsistent with the old version.
 Therefore, this migration guide will introduce how to configure the new data transforms to achieve the identical behavior as the old version.